');

 About Dunes City, OR

-Dunes City is a small community in Oregon with a population of 1,358 residents.
-The median household income is $71,125 per year, which is above the national average.
-The median age in Dunes City is 65.1 years.
+Dunes City is a small town located in Oregon with a population of 1,358 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,125 per year, which is 5% below the national median of $75,149.
+The median age of 65.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Dunes City Ranks in Oregon